Fish fin: Lobe-fins

 Lobe-finned fishes form a class of bony fishes called Sarcopterygii.
 They have fleshy, lobed, paired fins, which are joined to the body by a series of bones.
 The fins of lobe-finned fish differ from those of all other fish in that each is borne on a fleshy, lobe-like, scaly stalk extending from the body.
 Pectoral and pelvic fins have articulations resembling those of tetrapod limbs.
 These fins evolved into legs of the first tetrapod land vertebrates (amphibians) in the Devonian Period.
 Sarcopterygians also possess two dorsal fins with separate bases, as opposed to the single dorsal fin of most ray-finned fish (except some teleosts).
 The caudal fin is either heterocercal (only fossil taxa) or diphycercal.

-Latimeria is a lobe-finned fish which is still extant.
-There are two species, the West Indian Ocean coelacanth (Latimeria chalumnae) and the Indonesian coelacanth (Latimeria menadoensis).
-Coelacanths are thought to have evolved into roughly their current form about 408 million years ago, during the early Devonian.
+The coelacanth is one type of living lobe-finned fish.
+Both extant members of this group, the West Indian Ocean coelacanth (Latimeria chalumnae) and the Indonesian coelacanth (Latimeria menadoensis), are found in the genus Latimeria.
+Coelacanths are thought to have evolved roughly into their current form about 408 million years ago, during the early Devonian.

 Locomotion of the coelacanths is unique to their kind.
 To move around, coelacanths most commonly take advantage of up or downwellings of the current and drift.
-They use their paired fins to stabilize their movement through the water.
+They use their paired fins to stabilise their movement through the water.
 While on the ocean floor their paired fins are not used for any kind of movement.
 Coelacanths can create thrust for quick starts by using their caudal fins.
-Due to the high number of fins they possess, coelacanths have high maneuverability and can orient their bodies in almost any direction in the water.
+Due to the high number of fins they possess, coelacanths have high manoeuvrability and can orient their bodies in almost any direction in the water.
 They have been seen doing headstands and swimming belly up.
 It is thought that their rostral organ helps give the coelacanth electroperception, which aids in their movement around obstacles.

 Lungfish are also living lobe-finned fish.
 They occur in Africa (Protopterus), Australia (Neoceratodus), and South America (Lepidosiren).
 Lungfish evolved during the Devonian Period.
-Genetic studies and paleontological data confirm that lungfish are the closest living relatives of land vertebrates.
+Genetic studies and palaeontological data confirm that lungfish are the closest living relatives of land vertebrates.

 Fin arrangement and body shape is relatively conservative in lobe-finned fishes.
 However, there are a few examples from the fossil record that show aberrant morphologies, such as Allenypterus, Rebellatrix, Foreyia or the tetrapodomorphs.